samfredd/campus_navigation_app/README.md

 4. Push to the branch: `git push origin my-new-feature`.
 5. Submit a pull request.

- License
-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

  Contact
 For any questions or inquiries, feel free to contact me at solugbenga393@gmail.com.